didiwool/Data-Structure-and-Algorithms/README.md

-# Repo for Course COMP2521
-The course is data sructure and algorithms in C.
+# Practice for data structure and algorithms
-(Warning: Do not copy it.)